Unless you have been living in a cabin in the jungles of Mandai and grow your own food, you might have noticed prices going up in Singapore.

-Apart from having different money sources to cushion the blows of a recession, alternative income sources create opportunities – it may help in supplementing your 9-5 job, provide you with an alternative to exit the rat race, or it simply fulfills the golden word of wealth building:
+Apart from having different money sources to cushion the blows of a recession, alternative income sources create opportunities – they may help in supplementing your 9-5 job, provide you with an alternative to exit the rat race, or simply fulfil the golden word of wealth building:

 There are two types of income – active and passive.

 Active income is the money that is earned directly from the work that is put in.

 This is commonly known as ‘exchanging time for money‘.

 Passive income is the money that is earned with the person not having to be actively involved in, using assets that have been previously amassed.

 The idea of passive income has been gaining traction in recent years, due to the thought of not having to be present to be earning money, and during hours when one’s asleep.

 However, do keep in mind that passive income usually comes with a huge upfront investment cost in terms of time and money.

 That being said, passive income is definitely worth exploring, especially for those who long for early retirement and the freedom of time.

 A study was done by the author of ‘Rich Habits, Poor Habits‘, on 233 millionaires and their income streams.